 Hyperthermia is another term for heat therapy.
 It is a very promising aspect of sarcoma treatment.
 Rolf Issels, MD, PhD, professor of medical oncology at the Klinikum Grosshadern Medical Center, University of Munich, presented the results of regional hyperthermia (RHT) at a press conference in Berlin on September 23, 2009.
 This was part of Europe’s largest cancer congress.

 The final results were surprisingly robust.
 Issels reported on 341 patients with high-risk sarcomas who received a standard chemotherapy regimen consisting of three drugs: etoposide, ifosfamide and adriamycin.
-Half of the patients were then randomized to receive hyperthermia before and after their chemotherapy.
+Half of the patients were then randomised to receive hyperthermia before and after their chemotherapy.
 The median follow-up time was 34 months.
 Adding regional hyperthermia to chemotherapy reduced the risk for recurrence or death by 42 percent.
 Patients who were assigned to the combination treatment survived an estimated 120 months before progressing compared to 75 months for those who were assigned to chemotherapy alone.

 There were other signs of the benefit of adding heat to conventional treatment.
 After two years, 76 percent of patients assigned to the combination therapy were alive without local progression compared with 61 percent of those assigned to chemotherapy alone.
 Tumour shrinkage occurred in just 12.7 percent of patients assigned to chemotherapy alone vs. 28.8 percent assigned to combination therapy.
 In addition, tumour growth occurred in 6.8 percent of those assigned to combination therapy vs. 20 percent of those assigned to chemotherapy alone.

-Issels described this as “the first—and the only completed—randomized study on neoadjuvant chemotherapy in high-risk soft tissue sarcoma showing that the addition of regional hyperthermia significantly improves the overall response rate, time to progression, local progression free survival, and disease free survival.”
+Issels described this as “the first—and the only completed—randomised study on neoadjuvant chemotherapy in high-risk soft tissue sarcoma showing that the addition of regional hyperthermia significantly improves the overall response rate, time to progression, local progression free survival, and disease free survival.”

 References: (Lindner LH, Issels RD.
 Hyperthermia in soft tissue sarcoma.
 Curr Treat Options Oncol.
 2011;12:12-20)